mulesoft/mule/etc/mini/README.txt

 ./bin          - Scripts for running Mule
 ./dist         - The Mini Mule jar and configuration dtd.
-./lib          - Jars needed by the Mini Mule distribution ./lib/licenses - License information about all the jars shipped with Mule.
+./lib          - Jars needed by the Mini Mule distribution ./lib/patch    - Used to include jars and resources at the beginning of the classpath.
+This directory is empty.
+./lib/licenses - License information about all the jars shipped with Mule.
 ./samples      - Sample applications, scripts and source code (some samples have been adapted to
                 only use transports included in this distribution)